Reform brings more health insurance rebates

-"In total amounts, the large-group market is expecting the most rebates, but that is because that's the way most people receive private insurance," says Cynthia Cox, a Kaiser fellow and co-author of the study.
-"If you look at it per person, those who buy insurance on their own can expect some of the highest rebates."
+Large employers tend to receive the most rebates, mainly because that's the way most people are covered by private health insurance," says Cynthia Cox, policy analyst for Kaiser's Program for the Study of Health Reform and Private Insurance.
+"If you look at it per person, those who buy insurance on their own can expect some of the highest rebates," she says.

 Insurers are no fans of rebates

-Health insurers are not thrilled with the health care insurance rebates program, to put it mildly, according to Robert Zirkelbach, spokesman for America's Health Insurance Plans, an industry trade group.
+Health insurers, however, are far from thrilled with the rebate program, according to Robert Zirkelbach, spokesman for America's Health Insurance Plans, an industry trade group.

 "MLR is the absolute wrong way to get health care costs under control," he says.
 "Instead of focusing on what the data shows is the real driver of rising health insurance premiums, which is underlying medical costs, it is capping health plan administrative costs, which have been consistent for about the last decade."